 barış serim / hci research

 I am a doctoral student at UIx Group, University of Helsinki and Department of Design, Aalto University.
-I am interested in finding out how gaze and visual attention information can be used for human-computer interaction.
+My research is on using gaze and visual attention information for human-computer interaction.
 To this end, I prototype user interfaces that combine various sensing technologies such as eye tracking, head tracking and touch input.

 research highlights / visit publications for a more complete list

 During collaboration, individual users' capacity to maintain awareness, avoid duplicate work and prevent conflicts depends on the extent to which they are able to monitor the workspace.
 We propose managing access by taking the visual attention of collaborators into account.
 For example, actions that require consensus can be limited to collaborators' joint attention, editing another user's personal document can require her visual supervision and private information can become unavailable when another user is looking.
 We prototyped visual attention-based access for 3 collaboration scenarios on a large vertical display using head orientation input as a proxy for attention.
 (UbiComp'18) doi pdf video